Custom regulations and checks

 Check the rules about taking fruit, vegetables and other plants or plant products into the EU on the European Commission website.

-Unfortunately, as of 1 January 2021 the UK no longer operates Tax Free shopping and travellers to the UK will no longer be able to purchase items in store under the VAT Retail Export Scheme.
+The UK no longer operates tax-free shopping and travellers visitors to the UK are will no longer be able to purchase items in store tax-free products to carry back in their luggage, under the VAT Retail Export Scheme.
 Find out more information.

 - Claiming VAT on purchases made in the EU when travelling from the EU to the UK:

 Non-EU residents may be able to claim back VAT on purchases made in the EU from retailers that are part of the VAT refund scheme.
 Please note the minimum qualifying amount may vary by country.